kushkillerjsixx66/canonical-vault/00_governance/README.md

 1. What Lattice Is
 Lattice is a modular, governance‑first cognitive architecture designed to stabilize interpretation, execution, and decision‑making across human–AI collaboration.

-It is built on a three‑module kernel:
+It is built on a three module kernel:

 - IDE — Interpretive Dynamics Engine
 - CCE — Constraint Cartography Engine